impeccable-taste/impeccable-taste.github.io/_tabs/about.md

 I like watching movies, petting dogs and praising Satan.
 I also like talking about those things.

 ## What an Impeccable Taste!
 Let's be honest, I have some objectively great opinions about stuff, I'm that lucky.
-Some people take things too seriously so I figured we could strip reviews down to the most important thing: bad jokes, hot takes and making fun of IMDB user content.<br/>
+Some people take things too seriously so I figured we could strip reviews down to the most important thing: bad jokes, hot takes and making fun of IMDb user content.<br/>
 And so.

 ## And so.